siddarth09/100daysof_ROS/README.md

 used turtlebot3 SLAM stack to map the house using gmapping methods.

 # DAY 22:
-Today I used go to goal,algorithm used for turtlesim.The waffle bot will move to a specific location but here it will not avoid any obstacles
+Today I used go to goal,algorithm used for turtlesim.The waffle bot will move to a specific location but here it will not avoid any obstacles.

+# DAY 23:
+Using laser scan data sent by the Lidar on the bot, we get the data while the bot is moving with teleoperation.

+# DAY 24:
+Simple ways to get the position data, using nav_msgs/Odometry. we will see more of this use cases when we start Lidar based navigation